Bachelor of Arts in English Education - Secondary

 Pre-requisites: ENGL 201.

 The literature in this course represents a broad range of cultures and ethnicities.
-Students will read works in a variety of genre from across history and around the globe.
-Most syllabi in this course will not include British or American texts as those are considered in other surveys.
+Readings of works in a variety of genre from across history and around the globe.
+Most syllabi in this course do not include British or American texts as those are considered in other surveys.

 Catalog Listing